capzink/HTML-CSS/README.md

-# SMALL PROJECTS WERE I PRACTICE HTML AND CSS USING FLEXBOX AND GRIDS
+# Small projects were I practice HTML and CSS, lot of this projects were inspired by FreecodeCambp, the Odin project and Youtube videos